-An individual wishing to file an anonymous harassment and/or discrimination complaint shall be advised that confidentiality will limit the district's ability to fully respond to the complaint and that retaliation is prohibited.
-The Title IX Coordinator shall perform a confidentiality analysis to determine when a request for confidentiality cannot be honored due to safety reasons or the district's obligation to maintain a nondiscriminatory educational environment.
-A harassment or discrimination investigation report is subject to the open records law after 60 days or when the investigation is complete (whichever comes first), with limited exceptions such as when the record is protected by FERPA.
+An individual wishing to file an anonymous discrimination and/or harassment and/or discrimination complaint shall must be advised that confidentiality will may limit the District's ability to fully respond to the complaint and that retaliation is prohibited.
+The Title IX and Nondiscrimination The appropriate grievance coordinator (Title IX, 504, Title II or Nondiscrimination) shall perform a confidentiality analysis to determine when a request for confidentiality cannot be honored due to safety reasons or the District's obligation to maintain a nondiscriminatory educational environment.
+The complainant must be notified in writing of the confidentiality analysis outcome.
+A discrimination or harassment or discrimination investigation report is subject to the open records law after 60 days or when the investigation is complete (whichever comes first), with limited exceptions such as when the record is protected by FERPA.